ANC, CRISS, Sheep Welfare — the grants most farmers forget to claim, and how AI finds them

 Minimum stocking rate: You must maintain a minimum stocking rate of 0.15 livestock units per hectare on the claimed area for a minimum of seven months of the year.
 Suckler cows count at 1.0 livestock units each.

 Who to check with: Your Teagasc advisor can confirm which of your land parcels qualify.
-Ask them specifically โ don't assume it's already included.
+Ask them specifically — don't assume it's already included.

-Grant 2: CRISS โ Complementary Redistributive Income Support for Sustainability
+Grant 2: CRISS — Complementary Redistributive Income Support for Sustainability

-What it pays: Under the current CAP Strategic Plan, CRISS pays approximately โฌ43 per hectare on the first 30 hectares, and โฌ28.50 per hectare on hectares 31 to 50.
-On a 50-hectare farm, that's around โฌ1,860 per year.
-On an 80-hectare farm, you receive the maximum for 50 hectares โ you don't miss out by being bigger, but you don't gain more either.
+What it pays: Under the current CAP Strategic Plan, CRISS pays approximately €43 per hectare on the first 30 hectares.
+On a 30-hectare farm, that's around €1,290 per year.
+On an 80-hectare farm, you receive the maximum for 30 hectares — you don't miss out by being bigger, but you don't gain more either.

 Eligibility: You must be an active farmer registered with DAFM.
 If you're already claiming BISS, CRISS is applied to the relevant portion of your entitlements automatically.
-The issue isn't eligibility โ it's making sure your BISS application correctly reflects your eligible hectarage.
+The issue isn't eligibility — it's making sure your BISS application correctly reflects your eligible hectarage.

 Common mistake: Farmers with land registered across multiple parcels or recently purchased land sometimes don't claim all eligible hectares.
-Every hectare below 50 that you under-declare costs you roughly โฌ28.50 to โฌ43.
+Every hectare below 30 that you under-declare costs you roughly €43.
 Check your application each year.

 Where to confirm: Citizens Information has a plain-English breakdown.
 Your Teagasc advisor can check whether your BISS declaration is accurately capturing all eligible land.

-Grant 3: Sheep Welfare Scheme
+Grant 3: The sheep schemes — SIS and the National Sheep Welfare Scheme

 Sheep Ireland (sheep.ie) carries scheme updates and flock management resources if you want further detail.